imgag/pedigreejs/README.md

 3. *Arrow right* - Add sibling.
 Only for children.
 Like 'Add child' a child gets added to the relationship and a configuration window will pop up.
 4. *Chains* - Add partner.
 Only for individuals with up to one partner.
 Adds a partner and a child to the pedigree.
 5. *X* - Delete.
 Deletes the individual of the pedigree.
-6. *U+258A* - Consanguity.
+6. *■* - Consanguity.
 Two individuals can be connected as consangious partners if somewhere in the pedigree the derive form the same relationship.

 ### Individual configuration

 This window shows the name of the currently added individual in the top left corner.
-There are four distinct sections:
+There are four distinct sections:<br/>
-*General Info* - Information about the individual, like age, year of birth, sex, etc.
+*General Info* - Information about the individual, like age, year of birth, sex, etc.<br/>
-*Age of Diagnosis* - Information about the age of diagnosis of the diseases/phenotypes.
+*Age of Diagnosis* - Information about the age of diagnosis of the diseases/phenotypes.<br/>
 *Genetic Tests* - A list of genetic tests required for the export to the BOADICEA format.
-The test can be a mutation search or a genetic gene test.
+The test can be a mutation search or a genetic gene test.<br/>
-*Pathology Tests* - A list of test about the pathology of certain conditions being pathologic.
+*Pathology Tests* - A list of test about the pathology of certain conditions being pathologic.<br/>

 ## For Developers